grahamjhorne/RPi-AirPlayer-Appliance/README.txt

 Can't SSH at static IP after installation:
   ✓ Wait 2-3 minutes for full boot
-  ✓ Use the IP from install.properties (default: 192.168.5.198)
+  ✓ Use the IP from setup.properties (default: 192.168.5.198)
   ✓ Check gateway and network settings
   ✓ Verify you're on the correct network

 Displays not working:
   ✓ Check HDMI cables are firmly connected
-  ✓ SSH in and run: export DISPLAY=:0 && xrandr (shows detected displays) ✓ Check install.properties display configuration
+  ✓ SSH in and run: export DISPLAY=:0 && xrandr (shows detected displays) ✓ Check setup.properties display configuration
   ✓ Verify display IDs match (HDMI-1, HDMI-2, etc.)

 Air Player not running: